The Landscape of Campaign Finance Reform

 7 Min read time

-In January, Lawrence Lessig walked across New Hampshire to put campaign finance reform back on the national agenda.
+Earlier this year, Lawrence Lessig walked across New Hampshire to put campaign finance reform back on the national agenda.
 Among his fellow marchers was Representative John Sarbanes (D-MD), who introduced the “Government by the People Act.”
 The Act would “offset the enormous incentives for politicians to court the very wealthy” by creating a system of contribution matching for donations of $150 or less.
 Despite more than 100 cosponsors (including one lonely Republican), the Act’s introduction received modest press attention, perhaps because no major overhaul has a chance of passing a deeply divided Congress.

 The basic idea behind the bill—public funding for candidates who collect small donations and agree to abide by certain limits—is not new.
 Public funding of presidential campaigns dates back to 1976, and in 1996, Maine instituted a program allowing candidates to become eligible for public money by collecting a sufficient number of $5 contributions.
 (Ellen Miller, who was then the director of the Center for Responsive Politics where I now work, advocated for a similar system in Boston Review as early as 1993.)
 As of last year 14 states provided some form of public financing to candidates.